-Jacob Chadwick was born in Leeds, Yorkshire, England in 1891, the son of Ovid and Mary Chadwick.
-After completing his education Jacob became a horse driver, dealing in hay and straw.
-At some stage damaged his right hand, resulting in the loss of his middle finger and the partial loss of two others.
+Jacob Chadwick was born in Leeds, Yorkshire, England, on the 21st June 1891, the son of Ovid and Mary Chadwick (née Potter).
+After completing his education, Jacob became a horse driver, dealing in hay and straw, and at some stage damaged his right hand, resulting in the loss of his middle finger, and the partial loss of two others.

-Following the outbreak of the First World War Jacob enlisted in the 18th Hussars in Scarborough in September 1914, and although being declared fit for service on his enlistment, he was discharged eight days later, deemed medically unfit due to the injury to his hand.
+Following the outbreak of the First World War, Jacob enlisted in the 18th Hussars in Scarborough in September 1914, and although being declared fit for service on his enlistment, he was discharged eight days later for being deemed medically unfit due to the injury to his hand.

-Lusitania at Liverpool on the morning of 17 April 1915 before the Cunarder left the River Mersey for the very last time.
+Lusitania at Liverpool on the morning of 17th April 1915 before the Cunarder left the River Mersey for the very last time.
 It was not his first voyage on the liner.
-As a fireman in the Engineering Department, he was paid a monthly wage of £6-10s-0d (£6.50).
+As a fireman in the Engineering Department, he was paid a monthly wage of £6-10s-0d., (£6.50p).

 Fireman Chadwick, like many others, was clearly mistaken about there being a second torpedo and the position where the first explosion occurred.
 The log of the

 U-20 confirmed that only one torpedo was fired.
 Chadwick's account continued: -